In this article, I will share how professional traders choose leverage for a $50 account.

 When you trade a larger account it is no longer considered as a micro or mini-account.

-This means that you have more of your own money in the market and you don’t need to use as much leverage to trade a larger size.
+This means that you have more of your own money in the market and you don’t need to use as much debt to trade a larger size.

-However, when choosing the best leverage for a $50 account you still need to leverage up significantly to trade a larger size.
+However, when choosing debt level for a $50 account you still need to use borrowed capital to reach a larger position size.

-Most professional traders that trade account sizes of up to $50,000 rarely use more than 1:5 leverage or a maximum of 1:10 leverage.
+Most professional traders that trade account sizes of up to $50,000 rarely use more than 1:5 or 1:10 multiplier.

 This is because the risk of liquidation gets increased above 1:10.